-20. CUC states: "CUC supports increased renewable energy penetration on Grand Cayman in line with the National Energy Policy (NEP) objectives.
+- 38. CUC states: "CUC supports increased renewable energy penetration on Grand Cayman in line with the National Energy Policy (NEP) objectives.
 Both the CORE and DER programs were introduced as part of a variety of initiatives to achieve the objectives set out in the NEP in a cost effective and efficient manner.
 If customer preference indicate the previously supported CORE is a preferred method of achieving this, CUC supports the RECRTS reallocation, provided the rates of the reallocation do not result in an increased cross-subsidization by non-CORE customers.
 As highlighted in the response to more specific questions below, there are considerations in costs, timing and technical implementation, which should be taken into account when considering the appropriateness.
 CUC supports deploying customer-owned RE in a manner that promotes effective and fair competition.
 This aligns with subsection (b) in Section 6(1) of the URC Law.
 For customer-owned RE, CUC would be encouraged to see a reallocation that promotes greater participation from its customers that are currently underrepresented in both the CORE and DER programs.
-Specifically, single family homes, small businesses and lower consumption customers."

-21.CUC also stated in its cross submission: "CUC notes its support for the reallocation of capacity from the Distributed Energy Resources (DER) Programme to the Consumer-Owned Renewable Energy (CORE) Programme, or feed-in- tariffs (FITS) equivalent; however, we reiterate our position that rates should be reduced to minimize or avoid altogether the cross-subsidization of the CORE Programme as borne by non-CORE customers and therefore CUC therefore does not fully agree with respondents above.
-CUC believes the starting point of assessing a suitable tariff is the prioritization of this principle of minimizing or avoiding cross-subsidization."

-22. Greentech states: "GreenTech supports the additional capacity being added to CORE as this supports the preservation of local jobs and the local solar industry as well as provides consumers with financially viable renewable energy systems.
+Specifically, single family homes, small businesses and lower consumption customers." - 39.
+CUC also stated in its cross submission: "CUC notes its support for the reallocation of capacity from the Distributed Energy Resources (DER) Programme to the Consumer-Owned Renewable Energy (CORE) Programme, or feed-in- tariffs (FITS) equivalent; however, we reiterate our position that rates should be reduced to minimize or avoid altogether the cross-subsidization of the CORE Programme as borne by non-CORE customers and therefore CUC therefore does not fully agree with [other] respondents.
+CUC believes the starting point of assessing a suitable tariff is the prioritization of this principle of minimizing or avoiding cross-subsidization." - 40.
+CUC adeptly repeated its position in its response to the 2nd round consultation an emphasised that "rates should be fair and minimize or avoid altogether the cross-subsidization of the CORE [p]rogramme as borne by non-Core customers". - 41.
+Greentech responded: "GreenTech supports the additional capacity being added to CORE as this supports the preservation of local jobs and the local solar industry as well as provides consumers with financially viable renewable energy systems.
 The need is immediate as the DER program intended to replace CORE is simply not an option for consumers and thus industry alike."

-23.360 Solar states: "We believe that it is quite appropriate to proceed with the aforementioned reallocation.
-Generally, we think it's better for the industry to retain its momentum by offering and delivering on Programmes that work well.
+42. In its response, 360 Solar states: "We believe that it is quite appropriate to proceed with the aforementioned reallocation.
+Generally, we think it's better for the industry to retain its momentum by offering and delivering on [p]rogrammes that work well.
 Programmes with no or low subscription levels create a chilling effect on the industry and I think beyond the industry frustration, it stalls the broader overall customer interest in a green future as well."